 All report times refer to when the NCA must first be notified.
 This notification may be in the form of an initial report, final report or trend report as defined in Appendix A Section B. The choice of report type depends on whether all the applicable data specified in Appendix A is available within the appropriate report time.
 If additional information is required, the manufacturer should provide a follow-up or final report as soon as the information is available or as requested by the NCA.

-8.0 Universal Dataset for Adverse Event Reporting
+8.0 Content of Adverse Event Reports

 Reports on Adverse events should include all available information in the Universal Dataset for Adverse Event Reporting provided in Appendix A.